-A legal document that enables you to appoint a person, or persons, to make personal, lifestyle and treatment decisions on your behalf when you become legally incapable of making those decisions.
+A legal document that enables you to appoint a person, or persons, to make personal, lifestyle and treatment decisions on your behalf when you legally don't have the capacity to make those decisions.

-Advance Health Directive: A legal document that enables you to make decisions now about the medical treatment you would want, or not want, when you become legally incapable of making those decisions.
+Advance Health Directive:

+A legal document that enables you to make decisions now about the medical treatment you would want, or not want, when you legally don't have the capacity to make those decisions.